International Space Station program: 2008 discussions

 On October 15, 2008, President Bush signed the NASA Authorization Act of 2008, giving NASA funding for one additional mission to "deliver science experiments to the station".
 The Act allows for an additional Space Shuttle flight, STS-134, to the ISS to install the Alpha Magnetic Spectrometer, which was previously cancelled.

 President of the United States Barack Obama has supported the continued operation of the station, and supported the NASA Authorization Act of 2008.
-Obama's plan for space exploration includes finishing the station and completion of the US programmes related to the Orion spacecraft.
+Obama's plan for space exploration includes finishing the station and completion of the US programs related to the Orion spacecraft.

 Discussions after Russian invasion of Ukraine

-On 12 April 2021, at a meeting with Russian President Vladimir Putin, then-Deputy Prime Minister Yury Borisov announced he had decided that Russia might withdraw from the ISS programme in 2025.
+On 12 April 2021, at a meeting with Russian President Vladimir Putin, then-Deputy Prime Minister Yury Borisov announced he had decided that Russia might withdraw from the ISS program in 2025.
 According to Russian authorities, the timeframe of the station's operations has expired and its condition leaves much to be desired.
-On 26 July 2022, Borisov, who had become head of Roscosmos, submitted to Putin his plans for withdrawal from the programme after 2024.
+On 26 July 2022, Borisov, who had become head of Roscosmos, submitted to Putin his plans for withdrawal from the program after 2024.
 However, Robyn Gatens, the NASA official in charge of space station operations, responded that NASA had not received any formal notices from Roscosmos concerning withdrawal plans.
-On 21 September 2022, Borisov stated that Russia was "highly likely" to continue to participate in the ISS programme until 2028.
+On 21 September 2022, Borisov stated that Russia was "highly likely" to continue to participate in the ISS program until 2028.
+In 2025, Dmitry Bakanov succeeded Borisov as the head of Roscosmos and began the planning and eventual construction of the Russian Orbital Service Station.
+This station aims to supersede the ISS with construction planned to begin in 2028 utilizing parts flown up into space and elements of the Russian Orbital Segment.

 New partners

 China has reportedly expressed interest in the project, especially if it would be able to work with the Russian Federal Space Agency.
-Due to national security concerns, the United States Congress passed a law prohibiting contact between US and Chinese space programmes.
+Due to national security concerns, the United States Congress passed a law prohibiting contact between US and Chinese space programs.
 As of 2019, China is not involved in the International Space Station.
 In addition to national security concerns, United States objections include China's human rights record and issues surrounding technology transfer.

-The heads of both the South Korean and Indian space agencies announced at the first plenary session of the 2009 International Astronautical Congress on 12 October that their nations intend to join the ISS programme.
+The heads of both the South Korean and Indian space agencies announced at the first plenary session of the 2009 International Astronautical Congress on 12 October that their nations intend to join the ISS program.
 The talks began in 2010, and were not successful.
 The heads of agency also expressed support for extending ISS lifetime.
-European countries not a part of the International Space Station programme will be allowed access to the station in a three-year trial period, ESA officials say.
+European countries not a part of the International Space Station program will be allowed access to the station in a three-year trial period, ESA officials say.
 The Indian Space Research Organisation has made it clear that it will not join the ISS and will instead build its own space station.